OleErikPeistorpet/OE-Lib/README.md

 To use dense matrixes, quaternions, etc. from the Eigen library efficiently in dynarray: include `compat/eigen_dense.h`

 If runtime checks are desired when running without a debugger, you should customize what happens when an assert fails.
-This is done by defining or changing OEL_HALT or OEL_ALWAYS_ASSERT; see `core_util.h`
+This is done by defining or changing OEL_HALT or OEL_ALWAYS_ASSERT; see `core_macros.h`